cannedStar/oFreeSphereCore/README.md

 Here we are testing the OmniRender library against Open Frameworks using the GL version 3,2 core profile.

+The current strategy is to create a custom ofShader that incorporates the omnirender vertex displacement function, and corresponding uniforms.
+We then pass this and our om::Render object into a macro OM_RENDER_BEGIN(render,shader).
+In that macro, we call "Adaptor functions" such as `om::ShaderProgram::Begin<ofShader>(const ofShader& s)` which have default definitions but can be overloaded for different Shader class types by a user.

-We need to design a shader that incorporates the omnirender pipeline, and also is compatible with Open Frameworks calls such as `uploadCurrentMatrix()` in `ofGLProgrammableRenderer.cpp` (line 785)
+We must use an ofShader so that when we bind it, it does the necessary behind the scene communication with `ofGLProgrammableRenderer` and remains compatible with Open Frameworks calls such as `uploadCurrentMatrix()` in `ofGLProgrammableRenderer.cpp` (line 785)

+Some more notes on how open frameworks works follows:

 The `currentShader` in that method refers to a shader that has been passed to the `::bind` method.
 If we bind our own with `::bind` this sets `usingCustomShader` to true, and then calls `uploadMatrices`